cair/convolutional-tsetlin-machine-tutorial/README.md

 ##### Type Ia Feedback

 <p>
 Let us now consider Type Ia feedback.
-Eventually, the Type Ib feedback makes one of the clauses recognize the underrepresented pattern in our example:
+Eventually, Type Ib feedback makes one of the clauses recognize the underrepresented pattern in our example:
 </p>
 <p align="center">
   <img width="10%" src="https://github.com/olegranmo/blob/blob/master/y_1a.png">
 </p>
 <p>
 This happens because Type Ib feedback is applied persistently every time the underrepresented sub-pattern appears in an image, while the overrepresented sub-pattern causes no change at all.
 Exclude actions are reinforced, while Include actions are suppressed.
-Sooner or later, one of the three clauses will start to recognize the underrepresented pattern.
+Thus, sooner or later, one of the three clauses will start to recognize the underrepresented pattern.
 Assume the following clause is the first one:
 </p>

 <p align="center">